markdown.obsidian.personal.machine_learning.information_note_types

 Predict the types of mathematical texts using an ML model.

-The ML model predicting note types.
+learner TextLearner The ML models predicting note types.

 We can predict types of short mathematical texts.
 Say that the information note type classification model, trained in how_to.train_ml_model.fastai is loaded, e.g. via fastai’s load_learner function: